-At the heart of Amsterdam’s Coat of Arms are three white X’s displayed on a black band that runs down the middle of a red shield.
-(Trivia alert: such a shield is called an escutcheon).
+The centrepiece of Amsterdam’s coat of arms is three white X’s on a black band running down the centre of a red shield.

-You can dismiss one frequently suggested explanation right off the bat.
-Forget the dated, louche image of Amsterdam as a city high on triple-X entertainment.
+You can rule out one commonly suggested explanation from the start.
+Forget the outdated, dusty image of Amsterdam as a city that’s into triple-X entertainment.

 The X’s are actually St. Andrew’s Crosses.
 They are named after the apostle Andrew who was martyred on an X-shaped cross in the 1st century AD.

 The shield is the official symbol of the City of Amsterdam.

 In the full coat of arms the shield appears underneath the Imperial Crown of Austria (more about that in a moment).